tammymakesthings/tammymakesthings/content/md/posts/2021-01-11-firststepsinbiml-getting-started/2021-01-11-first-steps-in-biml-getting-started.md

 2. Choose the “Integration Services Project” template.
 3. Name and save your project.
 4. Right click on the project in the Visual Studio solution explorer, and pick Add New BIML File.
 5. A new file called `BimlScript.BIML` will be added to the *Miscellaneous* folder of your project.
 Right click on this file and rename it to something useful.

-### Editing BIML Files - The BIMLScript Add-In and XML Editors

-The BIMLExpress tool installs its own editor for BIML files, but I personally find it easter to use the XML editor built into Visual Studio.
-To use the XML editor, it's helpful to install the BimlScript XSD schema to enable IntelliSense completion.
-To do this, simply download [the XSD file](biml.xsd) and put it in the following directory:

-- **32-bit Windows**: `C:\\Program Files (x86)\\Microsoft Visual Studio 14.0\\Xml\\Schemas`
-- **64-bit Windows**: `C:\\Program Files\\Microsoft Visual Studio 14.0\\Xml\\Schemas`

-After you've installed the XSD file, perform the following steps:

-1. In Visual Studio, right click on your BIML file.
-2. Choose **Open With...** from the context menu.
-3. Click on **XML (Text) Editor** in the dialog list.
-4. Click the "Set as Default" button.
-5. Click OK.

 ### Creating Your BIML File

 Double-click your BIML file to open it in the BIMLExpress editor.
-(Or, if you followed the directions above, right-click on the `.BIML` file and pick “Open With...” and choose “XML (Text) Editor (Default)” from the dialog box).
 You’ll see the contents of your empty BIML file, which looks like this:

 ```
 <Biml xmlns#“http://schemas.varigence.com/biml.xsd”>